justinticktock/role-based-help-notes/readme.txt

 = 1.2.9.3 =
 * 2014-0x-xx
+* New feature:  Moved Help Notes under one menu page.
+This de-clutters the Admin menu when multiple Help Notes are used.
-* Fix - Updated 'class-tgm-plugin-activation' to version 2.4.0
+* Fix: Updated 'class-tgm-plugin-activation' to version 2.4.0
-* Fix - Removed the hyperlink from users listed in the user-widget who have authored no posts or Help Notes.
+* Fix: Removed the hyperlink from username in the widget for users who have no published posts.

 = 1.2.9.2 =
 * 2014-03-27